louis-rsgl/researchwebsite/docs/about/index.md

 # Introduction

-I am a Ph.D candidate in Theoretical Physics in the research group of Professor Hong Guo ([Lab](https://www.physics.mcgill.ca/~guo/)) at McGill University.
-In December 2023, I graduated with a Bachelor of Science majoring in Physics minoring in Computer Science from McGill University.

-I come from France.
+I am a french physics researcher.
 I moved to Montreal for my undergraduate studies.
 I really enjoy the city and its outskirts.
+In December 2023, I graduated with a Bachelor of Science majoring in Physics minoring in Computer Science from McGill University.
+I am a Ph.D candidate in Theoretical Physics in the research group of Professor Hong Guo ([Lab](https://www.physics.mcgill.ca/~guo/)) at McGill University.

 # Other Interests